Global stocks hope for a boost from companies as earnings season kicks off

 June CPI results will also be released on Wednesday, and economists expect price inflation to be higher than in May, which came in at 8.6% y/y.

-“CPI inflation is expected to be higher, mainly due to higher energy prices,” said Peter Bokfar, chief investment officer at Bleakley Consulting Group, adding that core inflation, excluding food and energy prices, could be lower.
+“CPI inflation is expected to be higher, mainly due to higher energy prices,” said Peter Bokfar, chief investment officer at Bleakley Consulting Group, adding that core inflation, excluding food and energy prices, might be lower.

 West Texas Intermediate crude futures also rose to $122 a barrel in June, but fell to $105 a barrel last Friday.

 There are also the June Producer Price Index results to be released on Thursday, while investors are closely watching the University of Michigan Consumer Confidence report for July.
-This report includes consumers’ expectations about future inflation, and is an important metric that the Federal Reserve is monitoring.
+This report includes consumers’ expectations regarding future inflation, and is an important metric that the Federal Reserve is monitoring.
 Also on Friday will be the release of retail sales for June, another measure of the consumer.

 The new inflation data comes on the heels of Friday’s strong jobs report.
 In June, the US economy added 372,000 jobs, 120,000 more than expected.
 Strategists say the report bolstered expectations that the Federal Reserve will raise interest rates by another 75 basis points later this month.